kuldeepdiggibyte/git_assignment/README.md

   <strong>step 5:</strong>I applied the changes from the identified commits to the target branch.
 </p><br>
 <p> <strong>Assignment_5</strong><br>
-Create a Feature Branch
+<strong>step 1:</strong>Create a Feature Branch<br>
-Within my local copy of the repository,<br> I opened the file and made necessary changes to the code.
+Within my local copy of the repository<br>
-<br>I added and committed these changes to the feature-branch.
+  <strong>step 2:</strong>I opened the file and made necessary changes to the code.<br>
-<br>Resetting Commits:
+  <strong>step 3:I added and committed these changes to the feature-branch.<br>
-I used the git reset command to move the branch pointer to a different commit.
+  <strong>step 4:Resetting Commits:I used the git reset command to move the branch pointer to a different commit.<br>
-The specific commit I wanted to reset to was identified using its hash.
+The specific commit I wanted to reset to was identified using its hash.<br>
-<br>Verifying the Reset:
+<strong>step 5:</strong>Verifying the Reset:
-I verified that the reset was successful by checking the commit history using git log.
+I verified that the reset was successful by checking the commit history using git log.<br>
-The commit hash or reference was provided as an argument to git revert.
+<strong>step 6:The commit hash or reference was provided as an argument to git revert.
 </p>